Beach Bound Summer Nail Tutorial

 Once the ridge filler is dry, I painted my nails with two coats of light blue.

-Then I take paint several squares (the size of my nails) with top coat on a silicone mat that will allow me to paint separate colors on the design.
-The mate I used can be found HERE.
-Once the squares are dry, I took O.P.I (white) and used the stamp ( called Moyou London Sailor 19 ) and nail plate to lift the design and stamp it down on top of the dry clear coat on the silicone mat.
+Then I take paint several squares (the size of my nails) with a top coat on a silicone mat that will allow me to paint separate colors on the design.
+Once the squares are dry, I took O.P.I (white) and used the stamp ( called Moyou London Sailor 19 ) and the nail plate to lift the design and stamp it down on top of the dry clear coat on the silicone mat.

 After the designs have been stamped on the dry overcoat you can paint it.
 I have a small brush that I use to dab colors on.
 You don’t want to actually “paint it” because dragging the brush across can smudge the stamp.
 I used light pink (O.P.I.) for the shells and Coral (O.P.I) for the starfish.